PascalBod/espidf-udp/README.md

 # Overview

-This repository contains several applications that demonstrate step-by-step how to exchange UDP messages between an ESP-IDF application and a PC application.
+This repository contains several applications that demonstrate step-by-step how to exchange an ESP-IDF application and a PC application using UDP datagrams.

 These applications are:
 * *wifi*, stored in `01-wifi` directory: an ESP-IDF application that demonstrates how to connect to a Wi-Fi Access Point
-* *pc_udp_rx*, stored in `02-pc_udp_rx` directory: a PC Python application that waits for UDP messages and displays them
+* *pc_udp_rx*, stored in `02-pc_udp_rx` directory: a PC Python application that waits for UDP datagrams and displays them
-* *udp_tx*, stored in `03-udp_tx` directory: an ESP-IDF application that sends UDP messages to *pc_udp_rx*
+* *udp_tx*, stored in `03-udp_tx` directory: an ESP-IDF application that sends UDP datagrams to *pc_udp_rx*
-* *udp_txrx*, stored in `04-udp_txrx` directory: an ESP-IDF application that sends and receives messages
+* *udp_txrx*, stored in `04-udp_txrx` directory: an ESP-IDF application that sends and receives datagrams
-* *pc_udp_tx*, stored in `05-pc_udp_tx` directory: a PC Python application that sends UDP messages
+* *pc_udp_tx*, stored in `05-pc_udp_tx` directory: a PC Python application that sends UDP datagrams

-There are two takeaways in the sample ESP-IDF applications:
+The ESP-IDF applications demonstrates:
 * how to handle a connection to the Internet via a Wi-Fi access point, in a way that can easily be adapted to "rainy days", as Espressif says in [their documentation](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/wifi.html#event-handling)
 * the use of a design pattern relying on non-blocking inter-task communication (see [this article](https://www.monblocnotes.org/node/1906) for a little bit more information)